 Cabbage rolls made with red cabbage make a beautiful presentation and once they are cooked, the red rolls are just as tender as the green ones.
 So there is my report.
 I will definitely make red cabbage rolls again if only for the reaction I’m sure to get when I put them on the table.

 My Polish cabbage rolls recipe has been very popular and I’m thrilled with the number of people who have made and love them.
-Over 1/4 million people (update April 2020 – over 12 million!) have viewed the video on youtube (I never expected so much interest in my little Polish recipe).
-Polish food rocks!
+Over 1/4 million people (update February 2021 – over 15 million!)
 If you haven’t made stuffed cabbage yet, click here for the recipe. – Jenny Jones

 Are you getting enough fiber?
 Well now you can!
 Just make my super high fiber breakfast brownies made with every kind of fiber I could think of.
 I make them with oats, high fiber bran cereal, whole wheat flour, prunes and even olive oil, so there’s no white flour and no butter.
 Did I mention the chocolate chips??
 You do know that dark chocolate is good for the heart so use the darkest chocolate chips you can find.
 Now let’s talk about the ingredients you will need: